superasperatus/smartlook.github.io/_docs/sdk/ios.md

 ### Crashlytics

-If you use Crashlytics in your project, Smartlook can attach the current dashboard session URL to Crahlytics reports. **This is not by default**, and must be enabled by the `.enableCrashlytics`  option when setting up Smartlook.
+If you use Crashlytics in your project, Smartlook can attach the current dashboard session URL to Crahlytics reports. **Crashlytics integration in not enabled by default**, and must be turned on by the `.enableCrashlytics`  option when setting up Smartlook.
 See [Run Smartlook with options](#run-smartlook-with-options).

 ## Deprecated API